jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## Software requirements and suggestions
 To implement and apply UMAT-routines we recommend the following software and tools:
 * An object version of the LS-Dyna version you wish to use.
 Everything outlined here refers to version R11.1.
 Their might be slight differences compared to older version, e.g. where to find the files (see final section).
 The object version is a compressed package (e.g. .zip) typically ending with `_lib.zip`.
-You can acquire this package from your LSTC support or, in case you possess the login credentials for the `ftp.lstc.com` download side section 'objects' (not 'user'), you can download the version from `https://ftp.lstc.com/objects/pc-dyna/` where all available version are listed (e.g. the here used 'ls-dyna_smp_d_R11_1_0_139588_winx64_ifort2017vs2017_lib.zip').
+You can acquire this package from your LSTC support or, in case you possess the login credentials for the `ftp.lstc.com` download side section 'objects' (not 'user'), you can download the version from `https://ftp.lstc.com/objects/` (Windows and Linux) where all available version are listed (e.g. the here used 'ls-dyna_smp_d_R11_1_0_139588_winx64_ifort2017vs2017_lib.zip').
 * For mpp versions of LS-Dyna you also need some MPP tools, such as MSMPI.

 **@todo** Add more infos on MPI (currently it only works for R>=10.2)